The Valleys (TV series)

-The Valleys is a British reality television series based in Cardiff, Wales and broadcast on MTV.
+The Valleys is a British reality television series based in Cardiff, Wales and broadcast on MTV UK.
 The show first aired on 25 September 2012.
-It follows youngsters from the South Wales Valleys as they move to Cardiff to live out their dreams with the help from their new bosses, AK and Jordan.
-On 1 June 2014 it had been announced that the show has been axed due to MTV venturing for new ideas and commissioning new shows such as Ex on the Beach.
+It followed youngsters from the South Wales Valleys as they move to Cardiff to live out their dreams with the help from their new bosses, AK and Jordan.
+On 1 June 2014 it had been announced that the show has been put on permanent hiatus due to MTV venturing for new ideas and commissioning new shows such as Ex on the Beach.

 History

 Series 1 of The Valleys premiered on 25 September 2012.

 It returned for series 2 on 30 April 2013.
 Before the series began, it was announced that twin brothers Anthony and Jason would be added to the cast.
 Cast member Aron also announced his departure from the show.
 The first promo for the second series premiered on 2 April 2013 during a new episode of Geordie Shore.
 On 23 April, a week before series 2 began, a special episode entitled "The Valleys: Filthy Bits" aired, which featured the best bits from series 1.

-On 5 July 2013, cast member Leeroy confirmed there will be a Series 3 of The Valleys.
+On 5 July 2013, cast member Leeroy confirmed there would be a series 3 of The Valleys.
 On 14 January 2014, it was announced that a new cast member would join for the third series of the show.
 The cast member was revealed to be Jack Watkins, a 24-year-old stripper.
 The series premiered 25 February 2014 and was filmed in various locations around the UK and Ireland, as "Valleywood Nights" went on tour.

-On 1 June 2014 it was announced that The Valleys had been axed by MTV due to the ratings drop, but there hasn't been an official comment from any MTV executives as of yet.
-"The Valleys has performed exceptionally well for MTV with three successful seasons behind it.
+On 1 June 2014 it was announced that The Valleys had been axed by MTV due to the ratings drop.
+An MTV spokesperson noted "The Valleys has performed exceptionally well for MTV with three successful seasons behind it.
 However, with our audience always looking for new and engaging content, we're focused on developing new original programme ideas for the MTV schedule such as new smash hit Ex on the Beach to sit alongside returning favourites like Geordie Shore."